yihao19/3D_Flying_Bats_Kinematic_Membrane_Reconstruction/3D_bat_reconstruction/membrane_kinematic_optimization_model/drivers/2023/result_plot/Brunei_2023_bat_15_1/README.md

 </div>

-## Number of optimized frame and the smoothness of the membrane stiffness
+## Number of optimized frame and the smoothness of the membrane stiffness (one VS three frames)
 <div>
     <figure  style="text-align: center;">
         <img src="Brunei_2023_bat_15_1_one_average_physical_attrib.svg"  height="350",alt="" />